nagacharan-tangirala/disolv/crates/disolv-device/README.md

+## Disolv

-This crate demonstrates a node implementation in the form of a Device.
+This crate contains a specific implementation of the device that utilizes the definitions from the core and models.